truust-io/docs.truust.io/content/payment-flows.md

 ### 2. Buyer receives the buyer_link and completes the Pay in

 Once the order is created, you must share the order's `buyer_link` with the buyer to complete the payment.
-The process of sharing the link can be done through our own platform (using our Dashboard) or the notification methods you normally use on your site, like push or email.
+The process of sharing the link can be done through our platform (using our Dashboard) or the notification methods you normally use on your site, like push or email.

 If you prefer to **complete the payment totally on your side** without sending the `buyer_link`, you must create the associated `payin` to this order directly with our API.
-The available payin types currenyly are:
+The available payin types of currently are:

 - `ADDON` - Completes the payment using our card-payments gateway
 - `BANKWIRE` - Completes the payment using a bank transfer
 - `WALLET` - Completes the payment using the funds located at the specified `wallet_id` parameter

 Once the `payin` is created through our API, you must redirect the user to the `direct_link` property.
-From this moment, **the user will be redirected again from our site to the payments gateway** to complete the transaction.
-We won't have any interaction with the user in the payments page.
+From this moment, **the user will be redirected again from our site to the payment gateway** to complete the transaction.
+We won't have any interaction with the user on the payments page.

 When the buyer finishes the payment process, **he will be redirected to the URL that you set** when creating the order (Step 1) or a default one provided by us.

-The order status on this moment shall be `PUBLISHED` if the payment is sucessful or `FAILURE` if there is a problem during the payment.
+The order status on this moment shall be `PUBLISHED` if the payment is successful or `FAILURE` if there is a problem during the payment.
 In this case, **you can use the same link to allow the user a new try** without the need to create a new order/payin.

 ### 3. Seller receives seller_link, accepts the order and completes the Payout